-Reference · Updated 2026-07-03
+Reference · Updated July 30, 2026

 US cannabis laws, state by state

-This map is for educational purposes only and is not legal advice.
+This information is for educational purposes only and is not legal advice.
 Cannabis laws change frequently and details (limits, licensing, local rules) vary within states.
 Always confirm against the linked primary sources or a licensed attorney in your state.

 Federal law treats cannabis differently from the states.
 See Federal law below the map for the current rescheduling status, details, and sources.